The Basics: Overview

 Watch your weight.

-A healthy diet and physical activity can help you control your weight – and your blood pressure.
-If you are overweight or you have obesity, losing weight can lower your risk for high blood pressure.
+A healthy diet and physical activity can help you control your weight — and your blood pressure.
+If you’re overweight or you have obesity, losing weight can lower your risk for high blood pressure.

 Getting regular physical activity can lower your risk of high blood pressure.
-Aim for 2 hours and 30 minutes a week of moderate activity, like:
+Aim for 150 minutes a week of moderate activity, like: